EpiphanySoft/phylo/README.md

     const File = require('phylo');

+    var root = File.cwd().up('.git');

     var pkg = File.cwd().upToFile('package.json').load();

-    var root = File.cwd().up('.git');

-The `pkg` value is determined by looking for a directory with a "package.json" file, starting in cwd and climbing up as necessary.
-When that location is found, the file read and parsed into an object (by `load()`) and returned.

-The `root` value is determined similarly, except that the ".git" folder is not what is returned, but simply the directory that contained it (that is, the VCS root).
+The `root` value is by looking for a directory with a `'.git'` file or folder in it, starting at `cwd` and climbing up as necessary.
+When that location is found, it is returned as a `File` object.
+Note, this is not the `'.git'` folder itself, but the folder that _contains_ the `'.git'` folder (that is, the VCS root).

+The `pkg` value is determined in a similar manner but with two differences.
+The first is that the location for which we are searching must contain a _file_ (not a _folder_) with the name `'package.json'`.
+Secondly, it is the `'package.json'` file that is returned as a `File` instance, not the location that contained it.

 If you like infinite loops, you can try this on Windows: